 - What do I do if I am selected for verification?

-- You will receive an email to your STARmail account advising that you were selected for verification.
-The email will contain instructions directing you to view your StarNET account for a detailed listing of what is needed to complete the process.
+- You will receive an email to your Senators Mail account advising that you were selected for verification.
+The email will contain instructions directing you to view the Alerts through MyWS for a detailed listing of what is needed to complete the process.
 Students should submit the required information as quickly as possible to the financial aid office.
 Verification forms are available here.